 With increased focus on shale gas and in-situ oil sands extraction as well as growth in the carbon storage industry, subsurface research has never been more important.
 New protocols and technologies are needed for regulatory compliance (verification) and also for leak detection mitigation, source identification and crucial performance validation to drive the improvement of processes and to alleviate public concerns about technical safety.
 The CaMI Field Research Station is a facility for testing and proving a wide variety of technologies and processes.

 Our Joint Industry Partnership (JIP) program provides access to world-leading experts and research in fiber optics, DTS, DAS, downhole monitoring, VSP’s, 3D and 4D monitoring, and permanent energy sources.
 It also includes a seven-year CO2 injection project correlating all monitoring data with reservoir modelling and actual results.

-For more details about CaMI and the FRS click here.
+For details about the FRS and JIP program contact:

 Dr. Don Lawton, CaMI Director